Doin' Time

-"Doin' Time" is a song by American band Sublime for their self-titled third album.
-The lyrics tell of a cheating girlfriend, whose infidelities and poor treatment of her lover makes him feel like he is in prison.
+"Doin' Time" is a song by American band Sublime, appearing as the closing track on their self-titled third album.
+The lyrics tell of a cheating girlfriend, whose infidelities and poor treatment of her lover make him feel like he is in prison.
 It was released as a single on November 25, 1997; the disc contained alternate versions of the song by Wyclef Jean and the Pharcyde.
 Additional versions appeared on the post-Bradley Nowell compilation album Second-hand Smoke and several bootlegs, including one with Snoop Dogg.

 This song reached number 87 on the Billboard Hot 100 and number 28 on the Modern Rock Tracks chart.

 Composition

 "Doin' Time" samples jazz flautist Herbie Mann's cover of George Gershwin's "Summertime" from the opera Porgy and Bess.
 Mann's version is a live bossa nova version from his album Herbie Mann at the Village Gate.
 The band originally recorded the song with the lyrics "doin' time and the livin's easy".
 In order to release the song using the Gershwin sample, the band had to agree to use the line "summertime" instead of "doin' time".
 However, the song was already recorded with the "doin' time" lyric, and lead singer Bradley Nowell had recently died of a heroin overdose.
 The lyric was re-recorded by Sublime's friend/producer Michael Happoldt singing "summertime".
 It is this version of the song that appears on Sublime's self-titled album.
-Future Long Beach Dub Allstars DJ Marshall Goodman appears on the recording and is mentioned in the lyrics.
+Future Long Beach Dub Allstars DJ Marshall Goodman appears on the recording and is mentioned in the lyrics as ‘Ras MG’.

 The line "And we can do it like this, in the place to be." is sampled from the Beastie Boys' "Slow and Low" from their 1986 album Licensed to Ill.
 The song also samples "Jump for Jah" and "Come Now" by Ini Kamoze, "Buffalo Gals" by Malcolm McLaren, and "Holy Thursday" by David Axelrod.

 Re-release

 The original version of "Doin' Time" with the original, unaltered vocal was released in 2006 on the Deluxe Edition of the band's self-titled Sublime album, as well as the 2 disc 180 gram vinyl "Back To Black 60th Vinyl Anniversary" edition.
-The deluxe edition also includes 5 remixes of "Doin' Time", and the original music video.
+The deluxe edition also includes 5 remixes of "Doin' Time", and the original music video which features Nowell's beloved Lou Dog in its last appearance before dying of old age on September 17, 2001.